L-Chengxi/Machine-Learning-based-New-Reactions-Discovery/README.md

 # Machine-Learning-based-New-Reactions-Discovery
-Transition-metal-free carbon-carbon (C-C) couplings, involving secondary alcohols and boronic acids, offer an atom-efficient and environmentally sustainable route, yet remain challenging to execute.
-This study aims to expedite the discovery of reactions through the implementation of a machine learning (ML)-guided workflow.
-By leveraging data from 761 pertinent transformations, encompassing boronic acids and activated moieties, the optimized ML model enables precise predictions (with a correlation coefficient of R² = 0.92) and extrapolations.
-Screening 100 potential reactions led to the experimental validation of four promising reactions across diverse alkenyl boronic acids and secondary alcohols bearing varying substituents (R² ranging from 0.89 to 0.98).
-This yielded a series of 2-(4-phenylbut-3-en-2-yl)phenols, which can be further transformed into valuable scaffolds.
-This study offers a rapid and effective screening methodology for secondary alcohols suitable for C-C couplings with boronic acids, supported by ML predictions.
-This approach not only facilitates the exploration of alternative methods for target reactions but also broadens the horizons of reaction design possibilities.
+Our GitHub repository hosts the code for a machine learning (ML)-guided workflow designed to expedite the discovery of direct carbon-carbon (C-C) couplings between secondary alcohols and boronic acids.
+This approach addresses the challenge of efficiently identifying viable reactions while promoting atom economy and environmental sustainability.
+The significance of this software lies in its ability to revolutionize reaction discovery by leveraging ML algorithms.
+By analyzing a comprehensive dataset comprising 761 transformations involving boronic acids and activated moieties, our optimized ML model enables precise predictions and extrapolations.
+This accelerates the screening process, allowing researchers to experimentally validate promising reactions more efficiently.
+Ultimately, this approach facilitates the exploration of alternative methods for target reactions, broadening the scope of reaction design possibilities.

-The machine learning (ML) model has recently ushered in transformative advancements in the field of natural language processing.
-Additionally, it has demonstrated remarkable utility in chemistry through the utilization of a textual representation known as the simplified molecular input line system (SMILES), which encodes molecular and chemical reactions.
-These studies clearly indicate that the ML model possesses the capability to acquire knowledgepertaining to organic chemistry and chemical reactions by analyzing SMILES.
+Key Features:
+- Utilizes machine learning algorithms to guide reaction discovery.
+- Facilitates precise predictions and extrapolations with a correlation coefficient (R²) of 0.92.
+- Enables screening of potential reactions, leading to experimental validation of the most promising ones.
+- Demonstrates efficacy across diverse alkenyl boronic acids and secondary alcohols with varying substituents (R² ranging from 0.89 to 0.98).
+- Provides a rapid methodology for effectively screening viable secondary alcohols for C-C couplings with boronic acids, supported by ML predictions.
 # System
     - Windows 10
     - Ubuntu 20.04 LTS